-Plant your head in soil, water thoroughly and place in bright, indirect light
+- Plant your crown in soil, water thoroughly and place in bright, indirect light.

-Throwing a get together?
+Throwing a get-together?
 Use the scraps from your snack tray to garnish the setting!
-With just a few simple steps to follow, everyone will wonder where you got such a gorgeous arrangement, little do they know it came from the produce aisle!
+This DIY is surprisingly simple with just a few steps to follow.
+Plus, everyone will wonder where you got such a gorgeous arrangement – little do they know it came from the produce aisle!

-Cut the pineapple crown leaving a few inches on the bottom
+- Cut off the top of the pineapple crown, leaving a few inches at the bottom.

-Trim the tops of the leaves along the sides
+- Trim the tips of the leaves along the sides.